Baraduke: Legacy

 A sequel titled Bakutotsu Kijūtei was released in 1988, but only in Japan.
 It was the second game from the company to allow scores not ending in "0" (the first was Hopping Mappy, which was released in 1986).

 Baraduke is noted as an early example of a female game protagonist, with her gender being revealed in a "twist" ending.
 Although the game's primary protagonist, Toby "Kissy" Masuyo, is a woman, the player is led to believe she is a man until her face is revealed in the ending.
 This predated by one year Samus Aran from Metroid as a human female playable character.
 The game has been further compared to Metroid for its similarities, as both games feature a maze filled with alien enemies, and a "surprise" reveal of their female protagonists at the end.

 In the Mr. Driller series of games, Kissy Masuyo is a supporting character under the name Toby Masuyo (they refer to "Kissy" as being her nickname).
 She has married and divorced Taizo Hori (better known as Dig Dug, the protagonist of the 1982 arcade game of the same name) and they have three children, Susumu Hori (who is the main character of Mr. Driller), Ataru Hori, and Taiyo Toby.
 Kissy is also a playable character in the Japan-only tactical role-playing video game Namco x Capcom, where she is teamed up with Hiromi Tengenji from Burning Force.
-Because of her divorce, she seems to have a grudge against Taizo Hori, who also appears in this game (a reference to the Mr. Driller series).
+Due to her divorce, she seems to have a grudge against Taizo Hori, who also appears in this game (a reference to the Mr. Driller series).
 Tron Bonne, from Capcom's Mega Man Legends game, mistakes her for a boy.

 A Paccet (which is a small, round yellow alien with only one eye) appears in the background as a painting in Tales of Destiny.
 Elle Mel Marta's backpack in Tales of Xillia 2 is also a Paccet, with a small charm shaped like Kissy attached to it.
-Paccet makes a cameo in Super Smash Bros. for Nintendo 3DS and Wii U as part of Pac-Man's Taunt, "Namco Roulette".
+Paccet makes a cameo in Super Smash Bros. for Nintendo 3DS and Wii U as part of Pac-Man's taunt, "Namco Roulette".